 The best casting device

 Who’s it for?
-Anyone who just wants a simple, affordable streamer.
+Anyone who just wants a simple, affordable HD streamer.

 How much will it cost? $35

-If you don’t have a 4K- or HDR-enabled television, you obviously don’t need to spend $50 to $100 on a device that streams in 4K.
-Thankfully, the Chromecast is a tiny, simple streaming device that works in tandem with devices you’re already using — namely your phone or tablet.
+If you don’t have a 4K HDR-enabled television, you obviously don’t need to spend $50 to $100 on a device that streams in 4K.
+The Chromecast is a tiny, simple streaming device that works in tandem with devices you’re already using — namely your phone or tablet.

-Google has also updated the Chromecast app, now called Google Home, which adds more smart-home functionality.
-Unlike other streaming devices, Chromecasts (including Chromecast Audio and the pricier but more powerful, 4K-supported Chromecast Ultra) use the apps you’ve already got on your phone to control playback and search for content.
+Unlike other streaming devices, Chromecasts (including the Chromecast Audio and the Ultra) use the apps you’ve already got on your phone to control playback and search for content.
 Simply call up your supported streaming app, click the cast button, and you’re ready to watch.
 Google Home also makes search snappier and more convenient than before.

-The Chromecast is also deeply integrated into the Google ecosystem — or at least it can be — and supports Google Assistant for controlling what you’re watching, as well as any Google smart home devices.
+The Chromecast is also deeply integrated into the Google ecosystem — or at least it can be — and supports Google Assistant, as well as any Google smart home devices.
 For Android and Google die-hards, this is likely going to be a key feature.
-Users of iOS, Mac, and Windows devices can still get plenty of use out of the Chromecast, though, as each of them supports casting.
+Users of iOS, Mac, and Windows devices can still get plenty of use out of the Chromecast, though, as each of them supports casting across tons of apps.